Bluemoondragon07/obsidian-light-and-bright-theme/README.md

 ![](assets/light-and-dark.png)

-A clean, light theme created to evoke an elegant, modern, cozy feel.
+A clean, weightless theme created to evoke an elegant, cozy feel.
 This theme was heavily inspired by hydescarf's Mado Miniflow Theme and the Ultra Lobster Theme by kneecaps.
 # Features
 ## 🎨 Color
 - Respects your color choices.